University Catalog 2024-2025

 MATH 1220 Calculus II (4)

 Integration; exponential, logarithmic, and trigonometric functions; techniques of integration; mean value theorem; Taylor's Theorem and Taylor series; and infinite series.
-Prerequisite(s): MATH 1160 or 1210.
+MATH 1220 is mutually exclusive with MATH 1310.
+Students may receive credit for only one of MATH 1220 or MATH 1310 in the undergraduate degree.

 Prerequisite(s): MATH 1160 or 1210.